oedbro/dotfiles/README.md

 ## xserver / xorg

 ## URxvt
-    URxvt is configured in .Xresources
+    URxvt is configured in .Xdefaults

 ## XDM
 XDM is used as a login manager, and isn't configured in the home folder.